-- Monitor implementation of this ESMF and compliance with national and international regulations, and WWF ESSF standards; including keeping track that all ESS requirements are effectively and timely met including oversight for safeguards and the implementation of this ESMF. - Collect grievances from the country/project-level GRMs and report back to the WWF US GEF Agency - Provide strategic guidance to project implementation, including oversight for safeguards and the implementation of this ESMF. - Ensure that bidding documents and contracts include relevant clauses or conditions relevant to environmental and social safeguards as set out in this ESMF.
-It is particularly important to include in bidding documents requirements related to occupational health and safety. - Implement and supervise ESMF and other safeguard plans; - Implement required Grievance Redress Mechanism(s) (GRM); - Disclose safeguards documents; and - Report on safeguards implementation and compliance to the PSC and WWF GEF Agency
+- Monitor implementation of this ESMF and compliance with national and international regulations, and WWF ESSF standards; including keeping track that all ESS requirements are effectively and timely met by the CTFs in Gabon and Namibia (and Pew), including oversight for safeguards and the implementation of this ESMF. - Collect grievances from the country/project-level GRMs in Gabon and Namibia, and report back to the WWF US GEF Agency - Provide strategic guidance to project implementation, including oversight for safeguards and the implementation of this ESMF. - Provide any other coordination support to the CTFs and PEW, as needed.